 Lastly, if we ignore the fact that we are evolved animals, we miss the opportunity to see how evolution has shaped our senses, our ability to reason and the outcome of our reasoning processes.
 Could evolutionary theory help to explain why we tend to find the Correspondence Theory of Truth instinctively attractive?
 (Correspondence theory states that ideas should be regarded as true if they correspond to something in the world.)

 Biological evolution has, of course, brought about an evolution of human culture, that is apparent to all practising archaeologists and anthropologists.
 Each of these considerations leads me to think that we can productively contemplate the idea of ‘evolutionary’ epistemology (6,7).
 I personally feel however that it is unwise if we only have regard to the evolution of animal cognition, since we should consider ourselves as very much more than a slowly evolving collection of genes.
 Indeed the concept of emergence in the philosophy of science helps us understand why it is beneficial to consider various levels of explanation in anything as complex as a human being.
-(You can skip to my thoughts on ‘emergence‘ here.)
+(You can skip to my thoughts on ‘emergence‘.)

-Many people in the world feel that religious ideas can contribute to their ‘world view‘ and hence their conception of truth.
+Many people throughout the world feel that religious ideas can contribute to their ‘world view‘ and hence their conception of truth.
 Although I am not a religious person, I would not deny that for the religious, their religiously derived explanations of the truth of certain ideas can seem as real and as important as their own existence.

 One conceptually oriented definition of religion that I like is provided by Keith Yandell and quoted by Alister McGrath “religion is a conceptual system that provides an interpretation of the world and the place of human beings in it, bases an account of how life should be lived given that interpretation, and expresses this interpretation and lifestyle in a set of rituals, institutions and practices.”
 For me, ritual is often mindless and institutions of a religious kind frequently and actively inhibit the development of new insights.
-As for the wider social practices associated with particular religions, they are for me merely particular experiments in living that evolve over time, despite claims to be enduring and even timeless.
+As for the wider social practices associated with particular religions, they are for me merely particular experiments in living that evolve over time, despite claims to be enduring or even timeless.

 I feel that in seeking inspiration, I do not personally wish to rely on institutional sources of authority that are not open to sceptical and constructive challenge.
 For this reason, I will therefore not be concerned in this work with religiously inspired ideas.
 I hope of course that we can all exchange ideas that we personally regard as beneficial, whether or not they are religiously inspired.
 My only other comments on religion are to be found in the autobiographical note I have added to this book.